mariusehr1/botify/README.md

 ```
 - A Git client
 - Ansible
-- During this tutorial, i'll be connecting to localhost on port 2222 for the webserver but feel free to change it in ./ansible/hosts and replace localhost by your hosts adress as well as the port in the next commands.
+- I'll be connecting to localhost on port 2222 for the webserver but feel free to change it in ./ansible/hosts and replace localhost by your hosts adress as well as the port in the next commands.

 ## Usage